Derivative four-fermion model, effective action and bumblebee generation: Introduction

 \section{Introduction}

 The idea of dynamical symmetry breaking was first introduced by Bjorken in \cite{Bjorken:1963vg} (for an updated review, see \cite{Bjorken:2001pe}).
 The study focused on a four-fermion model with a self-interacting term $j_\mu j^\mu$, where $j^\mu=\bar\psi\gamma^\mu\psi$.
 As a continuation of this concept, various issues related to dynamical symmetry breaking have been studied in many further studies, among which it worth to mention \cite{Bialynicki-Birula:1963usy,Guralnik:1964zz,Phillips:1966zzc,Eguchi:1976iz,Amati:1981xt,Andrianov:1998ay,Kraus:2002sa,Jenkins:2003hw}, emphasizing especially the role of the outstanding contribution of Eguchi \cite{Eguchi:1976iz}.
+We note that a similar methodology has been adopted earlier to generate the effective dynamics of the scalar and gauge fields, including the curved space-time case \cite{Inagaki:1997kz} and possible supersymmetric extension \cite{Buchbinder:1997ta}, as well as higher-derivative couplings \cite{Elizalde:1998sv}.
+Also, this approach has been applied to generate the effective dynamics of the antisymmetric tensor field \cite{Leblanc:1993gx}.

 The concept of dynamical symmetry breaking has found its natural application within the context of Lorentz-violating (LV) theories.
 Indeed, the spontaneous Lorentz symmetry breaking, first, already in the first papers where the concept of Lorentz symmetry breaking (LSB) itself was formulated \cite{Kostelecky:1989jp,Kostelecky:1989jw}, was assumed to be a very natural mechanism for arising constant LV vectors (tensors) allowing to define new terms within the LV Standard Model Extension (LV SME) defined in \cite{ColKost1,ColKost2} (further this idea was also corroborated in \cite{Andrianov:1998ay}), second, is the most natural manner to introduce LSB in gravity \cite{KosGra} where the explicit LSB faces various difficulties (see \cite{KosLi} for a discussion).
+We note that within the LV framework, the LV terms in many papers are shown to arise as radiative corrections in some theories where the fermions are coupled to the electromagnetic field with some LV constant vectors or tensors, with further these vectors (or tensors) being integrated out (see \cite{ourLV} and references therein).
+The first example of such an approach has already been presented in \cite{ColKost2}.
+In other words, one can say that the LV terms are generated as quantum corrections in models where the measurable fields, namely gauge and scalar ones, are coupled to some primordial spinor field, which is afterwards integrated out.